 Tocilizumab versus adalimumab in monotherapy

-Study VI (WA19924), a 24 week double-blinded study that compared tocilizumab monotherapy with adalimumab monotherapy, evaluated 326 patients with RA who were intolerant of MTX or where continued treatment with MTX was considered inappropriate (including MTX inadequate responders).
+Trial VI (WA19924), a 24 week double-blinded trial that compared tocilizumab monotherapy with adalimumab monotherapy, evaluated 326 patients with RA who were intolerant of MTX or where continued treatment with MTX was considered inappropriate (including MTX inadequate responders).
 Patients in the tocilizumab arm received an intravenous infusion of tocilizumab (8 mg/kg) every 4 weeks (q4w) and a subcutaneous placebo injection every 2 weeks (q2w).
 Patients in the adalimumab arm received an adalimumab subcutaneous injection (40 mg) q2w plus an intravenous placebo infusion q4w.

 A statistically significant superior treatment effect was seen in favour of tocilizumab over adalimumab in control of disease activity from baseline to week 24 for the primary endpoint of change in DAS28 and for all secondary endpoints (Table 7).

-Table 7: Efficacy results for Study VI (WA19924)
+Table 7: Efficacy results for Trial VI (WA19924)